Events for all Levels and InterestsStay

 Starting research was based on the pivotal ideas studied by Bob Putnam and discussed in his 2000 book: “Bowling Alone.”
-This was a study of the decline in American pubic activity and what is replacing it - we're watching more TV or browsing Web and playing online games.
+This was a study of the decline in American public activity and what is replacing it - we're watching more TV or browsing Web and playing online games.
 Communities with less social bonds are less healthy and have more crime.
 How can technology bring people back together?

 Community-maintained artifacts of lasting value are important.
 They looked at tagging and anthropology

 LibraryThing.com (users enter information about books they have read) Users tagged 22 million books in 3 years, where as LOC has tagged 20 million in 200 years.
 Of course, LOC’s tagging is much more thorough but does not necessarily provide tagging of higher value to the vast majority of people - drawing relevance from the "wisdom of the crowds" is valid.

 Aside- You should read “Snow Crash” by Neal Stephenson if you want to know what techno-nerds think about the future of the library

 Different communities tag differently - esp. across time – so this needs to be taken into account

 They did a tag prediction study on implicit features - number of applicants, number of users, number of searches for a tag.

 - Moderation-based features - You could comment on tags with a “thumbs up” or “thumbs down.”